futuregrid/deprecated-teefaa/README.md

 FutureGrid Software

-A set of tools named Teefaa which allows simplified provisioning from repository or dyrectly from runing virtual/baremetal machines.
+Teefaa is a set of tools that allows simplified provisioning from repository or directly from running virtual/baremetal machines.

 See http://futuregrid.github.com/teefaa for more details.